-"Had Poe possessed talent instead of genius, he could have been a moneymaking author," and written many more great poems than he has, but this genius also enables him to possess that talent.
+"Had Poe possessed talent instead of genius, he could have been a moneymaking author," and written many more great stories/poems than he had.

 Blessing - good stories/poems/ people loved his work, creative.

-Curse - Determined to sink his own ship, critical, died young (age 40), drank himself ugly and to death, lost money, did not make money on his work ($14 on "The Raven").
+Curse - Determined to sink his own ship, critical, died young (age 40), drank himself ugly and to death (possibly), lost money, did not make money on his work ($14 on "The Raven").

 3.Edgar Allan Poe loved and respected women.
 He spent most of his time in their company, and sought solace and peace in their companionship.
 How did his experiences with women influence his writing?